The is our summer 2019 pick for the “Best Resin 3D Printer”. Check out our review to find out why it was the best SLA 3D printer at this time.

 But if you are looking for a 3D printer that just delivers with (nearly) every single print, you have found your match.

-Before we dig deeper, here’s a short preamble on the differences between an SLA 3D printer and FFF 3D printer.
+Before we dig deeper in this Formlabs Form 2 review, here’s a short preamble on the differences between an SLA 3D printer and FFF 3D printer.

 Fused Filament Fabrication (FFF) is the most common desktop 3D printer technology.
 A FFF printer feeds plastic filament into a heated extruder and prints layers with the molten material.
 FFF 3D printers are versatile machines and can use different materials.
 But most of them lack predictability when it comes to results.